maxchampoux/fx4biz-rest/README.md

+### FX4BIZ Concepts ###

+FX4BIZ is a payment institution for FX transactions and cross-boarder payment.
+You can use FX4BIZ to hold accounts, in any currency, at no cost, make real time FX trades & send money anywhere in the world.

+A FX4BIZ payment can be sent using FX4BIZ wallet account, directly from one account to another, at no cost.
+Payments can also be sent in external bank accounts, prealably referenced in the platform.

+Payments are made between two accounts, by specifying the #id destination accounts of the funds.
+FX4BIZ will automatically debit the wallet account in the currency at the date specified in the payments instructions.
+If no date is specified we will debit the wallet account in the payment currency at the closest operation date available.
+A payment also involves an amount to be transferred.

+FX trades are made between two wallet accounts.
+FX4BIZ will automatically debit the source wallet account and credit the destination wallet account at the date specified in the FX trade instructions.
+If no date is specified, we will execute the operation at the closest tradable date available.
+A FX trades also involves an amount, which includes both the numeric amount and the currency in order to define is this amount is to be buy or sell, for example: '100000.00+GBP'.

+Although the FX4BIZ-REST API provides a high-level interface to FX4Biz, there are also API methods for monitoring your wallet account balance & transfer informations of received or sent payments on those accounts.

 # FX4BIZ-REST API #

 The FX4BIZ-REST API provides a simplified, easy-to-use interface to the FX4BIZ accounts & operations via a RESTful API.
 This page explains how to use the API to execute FX trades, send cross-boarder payments and monitoring accounts with FX4Biz.